Neuromuscular Medicine Fellowship

 - Introduction to the Principals and Practice of Clinical Research (IPPCR).
 A lecture in real-time with archived videos available.
 The course runs from October-March and the previous year's course is available at any time.

 - University of Iowa Institute for Clinical and Translational Sciences (ICTS).
 The Clinical Research Professionals Basic Certificate course is offered through ICTS Virtual University and provides a basic introduction to clinical research.
-Other courses on bioethics, genetics and pharmacology also are available.
+Other courses on bioethics, genetics and pharmacology are also available.
 Participants are required to create an account and establish login information.

 - National Institutes of Health (NIH) Grants and Funding - About Grants.
 This site provides investigators with grant writing guidance, strategy and instruction.